evgjeniy/evgjeniy/README.md

 ### Welcome to my GitHub page! 👋

-I'm from Belarus, Minsk and I'm a third year student of the [BSUIR](https://www.bsuir.by/).
-My specialty is mainly focused on game design, but I am also interested in programming, as I want to become a skilled [Unity Developer](https://www.linkedin.com/in/evgjeniy/) and I put all my efforts into it.
+I'm from Belarus, Minsk and I'm a graduate student of the [BSUIR](https://www.bsuir.by/).
+My specialty is mainly focused on game design, but I am interested in programming, as I want to become a skilled [Unity Developer](https://www.linkedin.com/in/evgjeniy/) and I put all my efforts into it.

 I am purposeful and responsible, have commercial development experience (more in the [Recommendation Letter](https://github.com/evgjeniy/evgjeniy/files/10636753/dev._signed.pdf)), learning something new pretty quickly and at the moment I already have some skills, including:
 - Game Development with Unity